Datcomx2/Assignment-6/README.md

 2. Draw in world space when creating a new billboard
 3. Draw in billboard space when adding to an existing billboard

 These methods transform the billboard vertices in different ways, but they will provide a good starting point to figure out the code for raycasting to the sky sphere and then adjusting the position of each vertex.
+Similar to the above methods, you will need to loop through all the vertices in the billboard mesh, project them to the sky sphere, and assign the new vertex positions to the mesh geometry.

 ## Requirement 3: Editing the Ground